 Spending time in an airport is about as much fun as going to the dentist — especially when you’re in a extremely busy one.
-I know I would rater spend their time seeing the sights than being herded like cattle through a crowded airport.
+I know I would rater spend my time seeing the sights than being herded like cattle through a crowded airport.
 Even though air travel can save a lot of time, it also takes up a lot of time.

-First you have to get to the airport (at least 30 minutes travel time — sometimes over 2 hours).
+First you have to get to the airport (at least 30 minutes of travel time — sometimes over 2 hours).
 Then you have to get there early so you can check-in and go through security.
 Most airlines want you to check-in around an hour early.
 Be aware that some airlines have a strict rules about check-in times.
 One time I checked in 3 minutes too late and they wouldn’t allow me to board the flight.
 I had to spend $100 to buy a new ticket (and wait 3 hours for the next flight).
 Security is always fun.
-It isn’t easy keeping track of your shoes, passport, boarding pass, large backpack and everything else as you pass through security.
+It isn’t easy keeping track of your shoes, passport, boarding pass, large backpack, and everything else as you pass through security.
 Once you arrive to your new destination there is the possibility that you’ll have to go through immigration (this can either be quick or take over an hour for some countries).
 Then you have to spend time getting to your new hostel/hotel.
 At the end of the day, that 2.5 hour flight turned into a 5-6 hour journey.

 No Pretty Scenery

 One of my favorite memories from my European adventures was when I took the train through Germany.
-The train rode through a river-valley spotted with small castles and tiny old villages.
+The train went through a river-valley spotted with small castles and tiny old villages.
 I would have never experienced this if I flew everywhere.

 How to Find The Best Deals on Airfare